Teacher Orientation

 Beginning as Students, they advance toward leadership roles such as Council Member or Mayor.
 It explains how their choices, activities, and achievements unlock new opportunities.
 Use this as a guide to understand what lies ahead for your class and how each stage shapes the overall learning experience.

-The Civics Game Process Map
+The Civics Game: Game Flow

 Account Creation